U.S. Army Staff Sgt. (Ret.)

-Casey Jones grew up in Sharpsville, Indiana where he enjoyed a close relationship with his family.
-After graduating from high school Casey felt a void in his life and decided to pursue something greater.
+Retired U.S. Army Staff Sergeant Casey Jones grew up in Sharpsville, Indiana where he enjoyed a close relationship with his family.
+After graduating from high school, Casey felt a void in his life and decided to pursue something greater.
 He joined the U.S. Army in 2008 and became a Senior Explosive Ordinance Disposal (EOD) team member.

 Casey was initially sent to NATO Role 3 Multinational Medical Unit and would eventually end up at Walter Reed National Military Center.
 Once he arrived at Walter Reed, Casey was motivated by the progress other amputees were making and felt that anything was possible.
-He spent two years learning how to walk again and although the process was grueling, his wife Shannon was there to support him every step of the way.
+He spent two years learning how to walk again.

 Casey served our nation from October 2012 to May 2013 earning many distinguished awards such as the Purple Heart, Army Commendation Medal (2), NCO Development Award, Good Conduct Medal (2), and the Afghanistan Campaign Medal.

-Casey, Shannon and their four pets currently live in a two-story home in Knoxville, TN that is not accessible to Casey’s needs.
-The Gary Sinise Foundation is proud to provide Casey and Shannon a specially adapted smart home that will ease his daily challenges and allow them to feel comfortable in their own home.
+The Gary Sinise Foundation was honored to provide Casey a specially adapted smart home that will ease his daily challenges and allow Casey and his wife to feel comfortable in their own home.